0xMatthieu/Simple_arbitrage_algo/README.md

 A solution might be to use asyncio to run asyn tasks and run_in_executor for arbitrage (which includes pandas) but after some tests it seems that the websocket stream is never awaited.
 It is fine cause I would like to read the stream as fast as possible but also run the run arbitrage function with job "do_arbitrage" to perform arbitrage and also update_list to use the REST api to find new opportunities.

+# update 11/09/2022

+New software with concurrent.futures
+Problems to fix:
+- share settings_kucoin data between files
+- If REST API used, lead to an error
+  Comment to avoid

+    print('start thread kucoin list')
+    executor.submit(
+      update_list_arbitrage
+    )